xBOBOYx/password-generator/readme.md

 Description:

 In this assignment we had to create a password generator that created a random string of characters, lowercase letters, uppercase letters and numbers.
 I went through several different version of this and ended up with the code you see here.
-This will randomize an array then print after the criteria is selected by the user.
+This will randomize an array then convert to a string after the criteria is selected by the user.
 In another version that I was working on, I was using char codes to represent the arrays instead of actually typing out the array.
 That is still a work in progress.
 I went with this one becuase it was closer to what we learned before the homework.
 Below you will find the acceptance criteria for the assignment.